Starting from April 20th, all of the courses scheduled at our lab for this semester will take place in some form or another (in digital space).

 peopleInterested in working with us?

-We are constantly looking for motivated students who are insterested in working with us on NLP-related topics.
+We are constantly looking for motivated Bachelor and Master students from our university who are interested in working with us on NLP-related topics.
 Most of the jobs require some sort of programming experience, preferrably in Java or Python.
 To get an idea what we are working on, you can find a list of our ongoing research here.
 Contact us so that we can find out together if we currently have an interesting task for you!

 We do not have any open phd positions at the moment.
 However, if you have a research proposal in line with our topics at the lab and have an idea how to get your own funding, please talk to us!